 OSHA has cited five Texas companies for failing to inform construction workers renovating a San Antonio building of the presence of dangerous asbestos, and allowing other hazards.
 In total, the companies now face $185,150 in fines.

-After their inspection, OSHA cited Roscoe Properties, Inc., and One Eighty Construction with one willful violation each for failing to notify employees of the presence, location, and quantity of asbestos.
 The agency also cited One Eighty Construction for one serious violation for failing to ensure workers properly removed the asbestos tainted materials.
 OSHA previously cited both companies for willful asbestos-related violations at a second San Antonio apartment complex in November 2015.
 Jason Berkowitz, a local developer, owns both Roscoe and One Eighty Construction.
 Roscoe Properties is a commercial real estate management firm with more than 50 properties in Austin, Dallas-Fort Worth, Houston, and San Antonio.

 The site of the inspection, One Eleven Park Avenue, is a multi-family rental property in San Antonio.